PLAN A VISIT

 Experience the love, grace and mercy of God.

-We have launched an Anglican Church for the greater Simpsonville area!
-We hope you will come and see what God is doing in and through the ministry of Harvest Church.
-See details below:
+Harvest is an ever-ancient, ever-new church for the greater Simpsonville area!
+We hope you will come and see what God is doing in and through the ministry of Harvest Anglican Church.
+Our service is on Sundays at 10:30 am!
+See other important details below:

 what to expect